JacobMannix/kubernetes-stafford/README.md

 #
 ### Docker Image
 The docker image can be found at [dockerhub/stafford-app](https://hub.docker.com/repository/docker/jmannix3/stafford-app).
 All the specifics of the contents of the image and python app can be found at the [stafford-racing-twitter-bot](https://github.com/JacobMannix/stafford-racing-twitter-bot) repo.
-- [Dockerfile](Dockerfile) - defines how the image is built
+- [Dockerfile](Dockerfile) - defines how the image is built.
-- [docker-compose.yaml](docker-compose.yaml) - used to build the image from the dockerfile (change dockerhub repo name)
+- [docker-compose.yaml](docker-compose.yaml) - used to build the image from the dockerfile (change dockerhub repo name).

 ```shell
 docker-compose build jmannix3/stafford-app